ishrathjahan15/CodeAlpha_StudentGradeTracker/README.md

 # CodeAlpha_StudentGradeTracker
-this is my first github repository.
+This is my first github repository.